yorphos/life-in-bloom/docs/core-gameplay.md

 2. Save currency for preferred vehicle types
 3. Customize vehicles to express personal style
 4. Explore different areas to discover content and opportunities
+5. Use sprint functionality to navigate the world more efficiently
+   - Toggle sprint mode to quickly traverse large areas
+   - Visually track sprint state through UI indicators
+   - Combine with vehicle transportation for optimal map exploration
-5. Participate in vehicle-based activities and challenges
+6. Participate in vehicle-based activities and challenges

 #### Progression Path